Obesity - Over Eating - Diabetes - Weight Loss

 Biochemically derived from tryptophan, serotonin is primarily found in the

-gastrointestinal tract (GI tract), blood platelets, and the central
+gastrointestinal tract (GI tract), blood platelets, and the

-nervous system (CNS) of animals, including humans.
+(CNS) of animals, including humans.
 It is popularly thought

 to be a contributor to feelings of well-being and happiness.